 For organizations that collect or manage data—and individuals who own it—private data and the security of that data should not be taken lightly.
 They are primary concerns when undertaking the process of protecting fundamentally sensitive information such as identities, finances, and health records.
 Without them, cybercriminals and other malicious actors would have access to staggering amounts of potentially damaging data.
 However, not everyone recognizes or understands the difference between data privacy and security.
-As a result, the terms are often used incorrectly or confused as the same thing, which—as you will soon learn—is not the case.
+As a result, the terms are often used incorrectly or confused as the same thing.

 So, what are data privacy and security?

 Obviously, data security is concerned with securing sensitive data.
-You don’t have to be an IT expert, auditor, or security analyst to figure that one out.
 Where data privacy and security begin to differ is in whom or what they are protecting data from.
 Data security is primarily focused on preventing unauthorized access to data, via breaches or leaks, regardless of who the unauthorized party is.
 To achieve this, organizations use tools and technology such as firewalls, user authentication, network limitations, and internal security practices to deter such access.
-This also includes security technologies such as tokenization and encryption to further protect data by rendering it unreadable—which, in the instance that a breach occurs, can thwart cybercriminals from potentially exposing volumes of sensitive data.
+This also includes security technologies such as tokenization and encryption to further protect data by rendering it unreadable—which, in the instance that a breach occurs, can thwart cybercriminals from potentially exposing massive volumes of sensitive data.

-So, privacy is less about protecting data from malicious threats than it is using it responsibly, and in accordance with the wishes of customers and users, to prevent it from falling into the wrong hands.
+So, privacy is less about protecting data from malicious threats than it is about using it responsibly, and in accordance with the wishes of customers and users, to prevent it from falling into the wrong hands.
 But that doesn’t mean it can’t also include security-type measures to ensure privacy is protected.
-For instance, efforts to prevent the reidentification of sensitive data—such as de-identifying personal data within the systems, retaining only certain data elements, or storing data in different places—are other common privacy provisions.
+For instance, efforts to prevent the linking of sensitive data to its data subject or natural person—such as de-identifying personal data, obfuscating it, or storing it in different places to reduce the likelihood of reidentification—are other common privacy provisions.

-Too often, these terms are used interchangeably, but you can see that they are in fact different—although sometimes difficult to distinguish between.
-Whereas security controls can be met without also satisfying privacy considerations, privacy concerns are impossible to accomplish without first employing effective security practices.
-In other words, privacy limits access, and security is the process or application for limiting that access.
+Too often, the terms security and privacy are used interchangeably, but you can see that they are in fact different—although sometimes difficult to distinguish between.
+Whereas security controls can be met without also satisfying privacy considerations, privacy concerns are impossible to address without first employing effective security practices.
+In other words, privacy limits access, whereas security is the process or application for limiting that access.
 Put yet another way, security protects data, and privacy protects identity.

 Data Privacy and Security in Practice